Historical and local name of Holmes River

 53.25 N 120.0667 W Google — GeoHack

 Earliest known reference to this name is 1910

 Donald Phillips had told us that somewhere up on these alplands [near Mount Bess] there was a caribou trail which would lead us down to the Beaver River.— Sibbald 1947

-The name “Beaver River” appear on the “Preliminary Map of the Canadian Rocky Mountains between Jarvis Pass and Yellowhead Pass” (Bull.
+The name “Beaver River” appears on the “Preliminary Map of the Canadian Rocky Mountains between Jarvis Pass and Yellowhead Pass” (Bull.
 Amer.
 Geog.
 Soc.
-Vol. XLVII, No. 7, 1915), showing the route followed by Mary L. Jobe in August 1914 with guide Donald Phillips.
+Vol. XLVII, No. 7, 1915), showing the route followed by Mary Lenore Jobe Akeley [1878–1966] in August 1914 with guide Donald Phillips.